2025

 2023

-A device designed for the final-year design course to bend 6mm steel pipes with an inner diameter of 3mm for bend angles up to 90 degrees.
+A device designed to bend 6mm steel pipes with an inner diameter of 3mm for bend angles up to 90 degrees.

 Finally, all the design parts were obtained from the workshop, and the model was integrated.
 This was an empowering moment when the product was finally in hand after being designed entirely from a sketch.
 In the final demonstration, the product achieved all the URs except for being able to bend the strongest 6mm Carbon Steel pipe.
 It was diagnosed that the plastic covers around the bending arm were generating friction when loaded, which was unaccounted for.
 Despite this, I was extremely proud of the product my team put together and was seeded with a passion for design.